-Once the pipe is flexible, the area above each slot can be pushed in to the back of the pipe, close enough so the grow medium doesn’t fall through but with enough space for water to trickle down the pipe to each plant.
+Once the pipe is flexible, the area above each slot can be pushed toward the back of the pipe, close enough so the growing medium doesn’t fall through, but with enough space for water to trickle down the pipe to each plant.

 Several of these towers can be connected together horizontally.
 The towers can be hung using wire or chain and S-hooks fitted into holes drilled at the top of the pipe.
-Then each pocket in the tower is filled with grow medium – in this case, expanded shale.
+Then each pocket in the tower is filled with a grow medium – in this case, expanded shale.